datopian/flowershow/site/content/docs/excalidraw.md

 - add them to your assets folder
 - then link them like any other image

-Flowershow supports displaying your Excalidraw images on your site.

 ## Obsidian support

 We can use the Excalidraw integration in [[notes/obsidian|Obsidian]] to create Excalidraw drawings locally and display them with Flowershow.
 There are three simple steps: